classroom-mob-rpg/classroom-mob-rpg.github.io/src/ModeratorInstructions.md

 ## Ending the Game

-After the final round, each team computes their scores.
-A team's score is the total value of all achieved role levels divided by the number of players, rounded up.
-Congratulate the team with the highest score.
-It is not recommended to attach any course credit to this victory, but giving this team a token prize can be fun for everyone.

 Conduct another retrospective with the teams.
 This can use the same questions as those suggested above, but this is also a good time for you to point out what you noticed about their behavior as well.